SKA sensitivity for possible radio emission from dark matter in Omega Centauri: THE ENERGY SPECTRUM DISTRIBUTION

 The spectral energy distribution (SED) of radio emissions relies heavily on the mass of the DM particle.
 That is because the energy of the electron products and the corresponding photon flux is determined by the DM mass.
 In Fig.~\ref{SED_differentmass}, we present the results of SEDs for various $m_\chi$ with fixed diffusion coefficient, magnetic field strength and cross-section.
 For MeV DM, IC emission is the primary contributor, while synchrotron emission dominates for heavier DM particles.

 The diffusion coefficient and magnetic field strength also significantly affect the final radio flux, as they impact both the charged particle propagation and photon emission processes.
 Their influences on SED are presented in Fig.~\ref{SED_differentB} and Fig.~\ref{SED_differentD0}.
 The synchrotron emission is strongly dependent on the magnetic field since the synchrotron process is produced by the electron propagation in the magnetic field, while the IC emission is not affected.
 To account for the uncertainty of magnetic field measurements, we explored several different magnetic field strengths as illustrated in Fig.\ref{SED_differentB}.
 The radio emission flux increases by nearly an order of magnitude as the magnetic field strength rises from 0.5 $\rm{\mu G}$ to 2 $\rm{\mu G}$.
 The influence of the diffusion coefficient is shown in Fig.~\ref{SED_differentD0}.
-Larger $D_0$ means that electrons are more likely to interact with gas or other materials, resulting in more significant energy losses before escaping the diffusion zone, which in turn leads to a lower flux.
+Larger $D_0$ means that electrons are more likely to interact with gas or other materials, resulting in more significant energy losses before escaping the diffusion zone, which in turn leads to a lower flux. \textbf{In addition, we incorporate a free-streaming scenario to effectively bound the uncertainties in our analysis.
+Notably, for a diffusion coefficient of $D_0 = 10^{31}~\rm {cm^{2}~s^{-1}}$, the behavior of high-energy electrons closely resembles that of free-streaming dynamics.
+Consequently, the energy spectra exhibit a remarkable alignment with the free-streaming model, as illustrated in Fig.~\ref{SED_differentD0}, with only marginal discrepancies attributed to the photon spectra produced by IC process involving low-energy electrons.}